GuiPimenta-Dev/lambda-forge-docs/docs/examples/page2.md

         )
 ```

+The `context.resources` object on line 11 contains only the resources that are pertinent to the current stage.
+By tapping into this, we can dynamically tweak our AWS resources according to the specific stage we're operating in.

 ## Implementing the Shortener Function

 To initiate, let's develop the shortener function, which serves as the primary interface for user interaction.
 This function is tasked with accepting a lengthy URL from the user and providing them with its shortened counterpart in response: